1: What are Cloth Pads?

 How Do I Deal with Reusable Menstrual Pads When Not at Home?

-One of the major reasons that people opt for disposable pads instead of reusable ones is because of dealing with them when not at home.
+One of the major reasons that people opt for disposable sanitary napkins instead of reusable ones is because of dealing with them when not at home.

 If you’re at home in your own bathroom, you can just throw your cloth sanitary pads in with your regular laundry (if you don’t care about staining).
-If you do care, put them in a small bucket with some cold water to soak until you do laundry.
+If you do care, put them in a small bucket with some water to soak until you do laundry.

 However, when you’re not at home, you obviously can’t just throw reusable maxi pads in the trash like you would with disposables.
 To get around this, most people carry a small wet bag with them in their backpack or purse.
 It’s basically a waterproof bag to put wet or soiled things until you can get home.

 Learn more here: Dutchess Wet Bag.
 Or, just check out this popular brand of wet bag for yourself over on Amazon.
 Shop now, and get free shipping with Amazon Prime.

 What to do with Cloth Menstrual Pads Away from Home